-When sending a file from Lightroom to Resize via Lightroom's Plug-In Extras menu, the edited file will be created according to your settings in the Files section of Resize's Preferences window.
+When sending a file from Lightroom to Resize via Lightroom's Plug-In Extras menu, the edited file will be created according to your settings in the Files section of Resize's Preferences window. of file will be created.
+The default is PSD, which maintains layers.
+You can also select JPG or TIFF, if you prefer those formats and are not concerned about maintaining layers.

-- Bit Depth: The bit-depth drop-down menu determines the bit depth, either 8-bit or 16-bit per pixel. - Resolution: The resolution drop-down menu determines the resolution of the file.
+- Color Space: The color space drop-down menu determines what RGB working color space is used; Adobe RGB 1998, sRGB or ProPhoto RGB. - Bit Depth: The bit-depth drop-down menu determines the bit depth, either 8-bit or 16-bit per pixel. - Resolution: The resolution drop-down menu determines the resolution of the file.